jwilkinson-bread/osx-netskope-fix/README.md

 # osx-netskope-fix

-This fixes netskope compatability for python https requests and git.
+This fixes OSX netskope compatability for python https requests and git.

 1. Clone the repo: